Clive Myrie: Career

 He has presented the 18:30-to-midnight slot, Monday to Thursday, on the BBC News Channel.
 During the 2015 general election, he was the main presenter of Election Tonight at 19:30 and 21:30.
-Since 2019, Myrie has focused on BBC One network bulletins with the evening shift presented by a set of relief presenters, until it merged with BBC World News, but can still present and report on the channel during major breaking news or on location, such as during the 2022 Russian invasion of Ukraine or as their election presenter.
+Since 2019, Myrie has focused on BBC One network bulletins with the evening shift presented by a set of relief presenters, until it merged with BBC World News, but can still present and report on the channel during major breaking news or on location, such as during the 2022 Russian invasion of Ukraine, death of Queen Elizabeth II or as their election presenter.

 Myrie reported extensively from Kathmandu on the earthquake that struck the city on 25 April 2015, including the rescues of two Nepali citizens who were found alive under two collapsed buildings on 30 April 2015.
 In October 2017, Myrie visited Bangladesh to report on the Rohingya refugee crisis.

 Myrie has occasionally presented on BBC World News, including World News Today, World News America and the 2016 US election.
 He appeared as a guest on BBC One's Have I Got News for You on 15 April 2016.
 In September 2017, Myrie appeared as a panellist on Richard Osman's House of Games quiz show.
 He has also presented with Katty Kay the current affairs programme Beyond 100 Days.

 In 2019, Myrie began presenting the BBC News at Six and BBC News at Ten on alternate Fridays with Sophie Raworth following the departure of Fiona Bruce to Question Time.

 On 22 March 2021, it was announced that Myrie would become the new host of the flagship BBC Two quiz show Mastermind and its BBC One spin-off show, Celebrity Mastermind, following John Humphrys' decision to leave after 18 years.
 Myrie made his debut as host on 23 August 2021.
 In November 2021, he featured as a guest participant in an episode of the BBC Two programme Celebrity Antiques Road Trip with fellow newsreader Reeta Chakrabarti.